Call us at 02 9590 7378 or 0424 390 391

 To make that decision further more confusing, there are some so called experts questioning whether you really need to seek any of these professional healthcare services at all.

-What is the Chiropractic definition?
+What is Chiropractic?

 What does a Chiropractor do?

-As explained by the Chiropractors’ Association of Australia:
+As explained by the Australian Chiropractors Association:

-What is the Osteopathic definition?
+What is Osteopathy?

-As explained by Osteopathy Australia:
+As defined by Osteopathy Australia:

-What is the Physiotherapy definition?
+What is Physiotherapy?

 As explained by the Australian Physiotherapy Association: